 Right away when you look at CMMS, you can think of ways it would make life easier for your maintenance department.
-Your ability to see the advantages so quickly comes from your hard-earned insights into maintenance and facilities management.
+Your ability to see the advantages so quickly comes from your hard-earned insights into maintenance and facility management.

 You know the frustration of these efficiency killers: